tiagob/create-full-stack/packages/cfs-template-apollo-server-express-auth0/template.PRODUCTION.md

 <!-- @remove-github-actions-begin -->

-**Safely record your access key ID and secret access key for the CI/CD step below**
+**Safely save your access key ID and secret access key for the CI/CD step below**

 <!-- @remove-github-actions-end -->